CMU-18740/gem5-tutorial/part1/part1_2_cache_config.md

 from m5.objects import Cache
 ```

-Next, we can treat the BaseCache object just like any other Python class
+Next, we can treat the `Cache` object just like any other Python class
 and extend it.
 We can name the new cache anything we want.
 Let's start
 by making an L1 cache.